 Mr. Kazeem said the plan also required amendment of the National Road Safety Regulations to include provisions for the safety of cyclists.

 He spoke against the backdrop of the recent announcement of the proposed bicycle policy by the National Council on Transportation, NCT, after its 15th meeting in Sokoto.
+He claimed that many people are still relying on car transportation as the main form of transferring assets such as cars and motorbikes around the country.

 “As a pilot scheme, if Abuja is taken, there is need for restructuring of some intersections before we can kick start it successfully.